cs399f24/voting_dynamodb_s3_ec2/README.md

 aws ec2 describe-security-groups
 ```

-Assuming the `httpssh` group is present, we can launch the EC2 instance the same way we did with the `voting_monolith`:
+Most settings are the same as before.
+However, we need to set the IAM instance profile (`LabInstanceProfile`) to allow the instance to access the DynamoDB table:

 ```
-aws ec2 run-instances --image-id ami-06b21ccaeff8cd686 --instance-type t2.micro --key-name vockey --security-groups httpssh --user-data file://userdata.sh --tag-specifications 'ResourceType=instance,Tags=[{Key=Name,Value=voting_monolith_cli}]'
+aws ec2 run-instances --image-id ami-06b21ccaeff8cd686 --instance-type t2.micro --key-name vockey --security-groups httpssh --user-data file://userdata.sh --tag-specifications 'ResourceType=instance,Tags=[{Key=Name,Value=voting_dynamodb_s3_ec2_cli}]'
 ```

-Changes to this server:
+Changes to this server (from the `s3_ec2` version:

-* `\` no longer serves the `index.html` file
+* Access a DynamoDB table instead of Redis
-* We pass the`app` Flask object to a CORS method from the [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/index.html) library.
-This allows Cross-Origin Resource Sharing.
+* Do not install Redis on EC2

 ## Update the Static Webpage